 I remember being so overwhelmed with anxiety and so desperate for peace in my circumstances, that I looked up every verse I could find about peace.
-And believe you me, there is a plethora.
-It’s definitely something God wants us to have in our life.
-But no matter how many verses I read about peace, I just wasn’t experiencing it.
+There is a plethora of verses.
+Peace is definitely something God wants us to have in our life.
+But no matter how many verses I read about peace, I just wasn't experiencing it.

 "Ella's daughter, Mimi is my friend.
 Mimi wondered how her mother had done it–how she lived a life of contentment when her circumstances would have caused the hardiest to complain.
 Recently, Mimi unearthed a treasure, a much more significant find than gold or silver.
 In an old diary of her mother's she discovered Ella's prescription for contentment:

 Never allow yourself to complain about anything–not even the weather.

 Never picture yourself in any other circumstances or someplace else.

 Never allow yourself to wish this or that had been otherwise.

 Never dwell on tomorrow–remember that tomorrow is God's, not ours."

 Wow.
 I was so convicted when I read this.
 I am guilty of every single one of these, pretty much every single day.
 And I can see how being rooted in the present moment and in your present circumstances, being content with them can bring a lot of contentment and peace to your mind and soul.